import math

 Generate samples from a multivariate Gaussian distribution.

-correlated samples.
+to generate correlated samples.

 Parameters